Mobile-Artificial-Intelligence/android_overlay/README.md

 *PARAMS*

+- `x` position of the overlay
+- `y` position of the overlay
 - `height` is not required by default is MATCH_PARENT
 - `width` is not required by default is MATCH_PARENT
-- `verticalAlignment` is not required by default is CENTER for more info see: <https://developer.android.com/reference/android/view/Gravity>
-- `horizontalAlignment` is not required by default is CENTER for more info see: <https://developer.android.com/reference/android/view/Gravity>
+- `alignment` is not required by default is CENTER for more info see: <https://developer.android.com/reference/android/view/Gravity>
-- `backgroundBehavior` by default is focusable flag that is you can take focus inside a overlay for example inside a textfield and [tapThrough] you can tap through the overlay background even if has MATCH_PARENT sizes.
-- `screenOrientation` by default orientation is portrait.
+- `snapping` by default is false therefore the overlay can´t be snapped to the edges of the screen.
-- `closeWhenTapBackButton` by default when user presses back button the overlay no has any action if you pass true then back button will close overlay.
 - `draggable`  by default is false therefore the overlay can´t be dragged.
 - `entryPointMethodName` by default is 'androidOverlay' if you want you can change it